 You shave valuable time off your site’s page load speed.

 We recommend you hand this one over to your web developer.
-But if you’re keen to have a go at minifying, there are some tools you can use:
+But if you’re keen to have a go, here are some tools you can use:

 A word of caution: GZIP won’t work on images because they have already been compressed.